remeda/remeda/docs/src/content/docs/v1/migration-keys.md

 ---
-title: "Renamed and Removed"
+title: "Object Keys"
 category: "Migrating to v2"
-slug: "migration-removed"
+slug: "migration-keys"
-priority: 40
+priority: 50
 ---

 # Renamed and Removed

+Some functions have been removed, and some have been renamed.

 ## Removed